NellowTCS/Mesh-NOW/Docs/docs/protocol/wire-format.md

 - `sender_mac` (6 bytes)
 - a fixed `0x00 0x00` pad (2 bytes)

-This ensures each message has a unique nonce as long as message IDs are unique per sender; the fixed pad is a domain separator and the sender MAC disambiguates nodes sharing a network key.
+This gives each message a unique nonce as long as message IDs are unique per sender.
+The fixed pad is a domain separator, and the sender MAC disambiguates nodes that share a network key.

 ### Auth Tag